teachingaway/teachingaway.github.io/_posts/2014-06-19-Alice-v-CLS-Bank-Supreme-Court-on-Software-Patents.md

 ---
 layout: post
 title: "The Supreme Court on Software Patents."
-summary: "In Alice v.
-CLS Bank, the Supreme Court invalidates a software patent as a mere abstract idea.
-But what guidance does it provide for future software patents?"
+summary: "<em>Alice v.
+CLS Bank</em> may make it easier to invalidate software patents.
+Patents on 'abstract ideas' are invalid.
+But when is software just an abstract idea?"
 tags: [patent litigation, software patents]
 author: adler
 image: